The Ebony Horse: Greece

 Johann Georg von Hahn collected a variant from Zagori, Greece, titled Der Mann mit der Reisekiste ("The Man with the Flying Trunk"): a rich man with an intense wanderlust commissions a flying trunk form his carpenter friend.
 The carpenter fills the box with "magic vapours" and the device takes flight.
 The rich man arrives at the tower of a princess from another realm and pretends to be the Son of God.

+Bulgaria

+The type is also attested in the Bulgarian Folktale Catalogue with the title "Летящият дървен кон" or Das fliegende Holzpferd ("The Flying Wooden Horse"): a goldsmith and a carpenter vie for the same woman, and arrange a mediator for their dispute (e.g., a king); in order to settle their dispute, they each fashion an apparatus (the carpenter a wooden horse, and the goldsmith a metal object); the carpenter wins, and the prince rides on the flying horse to another kingdom, where he secretly visits a princess in her tower; they escape their execution, but the wooden horse burns down, and they are separated.

 Russia

 The tale type is known in Russia and Slavic-speaking regions as "Деревянный орёл (голубь)" (The Wooden Eagle (Dove)), after the creation that appears in the story: a wooden eagle.
 Professor Jack Haney stated that the tale type was "widely collected" in Russia.

 Another Russian variant of the tale type is Märchen von dem berühmten und ausgezeichneten Prinzen Malandrach Ibrahimowitsch und der schönen Prinzeß Salikalla or Prince Malandrach and the Princess Salikalla, a tale that first appeared in a German language compilation of fairy tales, published by Anton Dietrich in 1831, in Leipzig.
 The titular prince becomes fascinated with the idea of flying after reading about it in a book of fairy tales.
 He wants to commission a pair of wooden wings from a carpenter.